AlmogBaku/MailchimpBundle/README.md

 Mailchimp Bundle
 ===========

-This bundle wrap the Mailchimp official PHP SDK for using inside symfony as service.
+This bundle wrap the Mailchimp official PHP SDK for using inside Symfony as service.

+This bundle uses V2 of Mailchimp API.

 Installation:
 -------------